jforget/raku-Hamilton2/doc/Hamilton.en.md

   say "there is a problem somewhere: $resul1 vs $resul2";
 }
 ```

+Remark.
+The  char  I  use  for  this  operation  is  `U+21A3  =  "↣"`
+(rightwards arrow  with tail) instead of  `U+2192` (rightwards arrow),
+because recent  versions of  Raku use  `U+2192` in  their syntax  as a
+short  version of  `->`.
+On  the  other hand,  the strings  describing
+Hamiltonian  paths still  use `U+2192  = "→"`,  there is  no confusion
+problem with the Raku syntax.

 Yet, I need some additional data  for each isometry.
 Until this point,
 I have implemented everything as SQL  tables, I will continue with the